Learn to control the flow of a Python program using

 else if statements in other programming languages such as Java.
 A

-Elif statement contain a conditional expression which will be executed if it’s previous conditional expression is evaluated to False.
+Elif statement containing a conditional expression will be executed if its previous conditional expression is evaluated as False.

-In this Python example, x is greater than y, so the
+In this example, x is greater than y so the

 if statement will be False.
-So, the Python will execute the
+So, the program will execute the

 elif statement which is True.